johnuphoff/mailed-it/README.md

 ```
 yarn template:create --name=Welcome --type=fluid
 ```
 This command will create a stub for the welcome template in `./src/templates/Welcome.js`.
-We recommend React casing templates to follow react component naming conventions.
 This is the template you use to build your email.
-The project comes with one pre-generated template named "Welcome.js".

 We recommend using the cli to generate and remove templates.
-If you want to generate your own template, create a new javascript file in `./src/templates`, then update the `./src/templates/index.js` exports file with your new template name in the following format:
+If you want to generate your own template, create a new javascript file in `./src/templates`, then update the `./src/templates/index.js` exports file with your new template name using the following format:

 ```
 import Welcome from './Welcome';